-It is also to be noted that certain types of debt are not eligible for consolidation through companies like this.
-So consider carefully what your debt is, what is eligible and whether it is the best route for you and your specific debts and future plans.
+It should also be noted that certain types of debt are not eligible for consolidation through companies like this.
+So consider carefully what your debt is, what you're eligible for, and whether it is the best route for you and your specific debts and future plans.

 How Do I Know What’s Best for Me?